Love Dive (song): Composition

 "Love Dive" was written by Sophia Brennan, Elle Campbell, and Nick Hahn who also produced the song.
 Seo Ji-eum translated the song from the original English demo recording.
 Musically, the song was described as a "modern" dark pop and electropop song with "addictive chorus and percussion sound" and "rhythmic bass synth and trap mix" with lyrics that "reinterpret cupid of the new era planning to shine on the stage".
 "Love Dive" was composed in the key of C-sharp minor, with a tempo of 118 beats per minute.

 Critical reception

-Tássia Assis of NME praised "Love Dive" as a strong comeback for the rookie group, describing the song as "a siren song that serpentines through dark, atmospheric bass and lilting vocals."
-When selecting "Love Dive" as one of the 15 best K-pop songs released in the first half of 2022, Gladys Yeo of NME praised the song for its "mystical, captivating quality."
-In June 2022, "Love Dive" was chosen by Time as one of the best K-pop songs of the year.
-Kat Moon of Time described the song as "dreamy and ethereal" with decadent vocals "you can't help but be submerged in."
+"Love Dive" received widespread acclaim from critics, and was selected by multiple publications as among the best K-pop songs of 2022.
+Tássia Assis of NME praised "Love Dive" as a strong comeback for the rookie group, describing the single as "a siren song that serpentines through dark, atmospheric bass and lilting vocals".
+When selecting "Love Dive" as one of the 15 best K-pop songs released in the first half of 2022, Gladys Yeo of NME praised the song for its "mystical, captivating quality".
+Jung Su-min, in a positive review for IZM, praised the track's dark and ominous atmosphere, noting how the lyrics effectively invoked the myths of Narcissus and Cupid.
+In selecting "Love Dive" as one of the best K-pop songs of the year, Kat Moon of Time described the song as "dreamy and ethereal" with decadent vocals "you can't help but be submerged in".